Uncle Remus (horse)

 Uncle Remus was a champion Thoroughbred racehorse who won the New Zealand Derby and New Zealand 2000 Guineas in the 1977–78 season.

 Racing career

-Uncle Remus was trained by Colin Jillings who in his illustrious training career had five Derby victories and was generally ridden by Robert Vance.
+Uncle Remus was trained by Colin Jillings who had five Derby victories in his career and was generally ridden by Robert Vance.

 Uncle Remus compiled an impressive record of 15 wins from just 28 starts.
 He was awarded the title of New Zealand Horse of the Year for the 1977/78 season.

 As a two-year old colt he won two of his five starts: the Regency Handicap at Ellerslie (1400m) beating Misty Brae and the Kindergarten Handicap (1200m) at Te Rapa, Waikato beating Our Grey.

 As a three-year old he had 13 wins including an unbroken sequence of 10 between October 1977 and February 1978.
 His wins included: